How much equity release will I get?

-Usually, you can release between 20% and 55% of the value of your property, however there are two key factors equity release providers consider when calculating how much equity you can release: the value of your property and your age (or that of the youngest homeowner).
+If you're aged 55 or over and own your home, you could potentially release between 20% and 60% of the equity in it.
+To calculate how much equity you can release, the lender will consider two things first - the value of your property and your age (or that of the youngest homeowner).

-Your age will determine how long you are likely to have the plan for.
+Your age will determine how long you are likely to have the plan for and how much you are able to borrow.
 Lenders generally won’t see any return on equity release until you die or move out into long-term care.
-So, the younger and healthier you are when you release equity, the longer it may take for the lender to see a return.
+So, the younger and healthier you are when you release equity, the longer it may take for the lender to see a return and consequently the amount you can borrow may be less.
+You can use the calculator below to see how much cash you may be able to release.

 Equity release providers will also consider: